You are here:

 At the same time, she explained that parents do not need to be consulted about everything.

 Establish clear expectations

 Vicky said that the governing board and headteacher should establish clear expectations to make sure that everyone understands their respective roles.

 The headteacher should be allowed to exercise their professional judgement, while the governing board should hold them to account through robust challenge and questioning.
 Vicky said that it was perfectly reasonable for governors to ask headteachers to justify their choices, including parent governors acting as a representative of the parental perspective.

 Parent governors, like other members of the governing board, should also be aware that their role is strategic rather than operational.

 If a parent governor still feels that they are being undervalued, Vicky suggested that they should raise their concerns with the chair.
 If they are not able to resolve the issue at this level, the vice chair should be the next point of contact.

 Challenging the relationship between the head and the chair

-In the following article, we relay advice on how to deal with a situation where the chair and headteacher do not recognise the contributions of the other members of the governing body.
+In another article we relay advice on how to challenge the working relationship between a chair and a headteacher who do not recognise the contributions of the other members of the governing board.